-3. The Chief Examiner must ensure that all major assessment tasks are scrutinised by one or more other relevant members of academic staff who will validate compliance with the principles of good assessment practice outlined in the University policy.
+3. The Chief Examiner must ensure that all major assessment tasks are scrutinised by one or more other relevant members of academic staff who will validate compliance with the principles of good assessment practice outlined in the Assessment in Coursework Units Policy.

 4. External examiners must be appointed for each unit taught and/or assessed in a language other than English (other than units taught to develop proficiency in a language).
 These individuals must be fluent in both English and the language of teaching/assessment, as well as competent in the discipline area of the unit or course.